olafnub/bc-guide/paths/foundation/3-bitcoin-hash-encrypt.md

 - Input: "Helo"
 - Output: `375738319e8609...` (SHA-256)

-The Encrpytion method that Bitcoin uses for transactions is called EDSA.
-EDSA allows a user to have a public and private key which is then used to create signautres of transactions.
+The encryption method that Bitcoin uses for transactions is called ECDSA.
+ECDSA allows a user to have a public and private key which is then used to create signatures of transactions.
 Just like in a legal document on paper, the signature is used to verify the authenticity of the document.
 The same applies to online transactions, the signature is used to verify the authenticity of the transaction.

 #### Example of Encryption
 An encryption function takes any data and turns it into a fixed-length, unique string (a “digital fingerprint”).